 Dominica has both a public education system – free – and a private education system – where you have to pay.

-School education in Dominica is free and compulsory for students from 5 to 16 years old.
+School education is free and compulsory for students from 5 to 16 years old.
 You can however find a few private schools in Dominica.

-Most of the universities in Dominica are private.
+Most of the universities are private.
 The registration fees will vary from universities, however below is an estimation of fees for international students for a year at private universities.

 - Fees for international undergraduates are estimated at $11, 900 per year